JiaxiongQ/NeuS-HSR/README.md

 # NeuS-HSR
-This is the official repo for the implementation of "Looking Through the Glass: Neural Surface Reconstruction Against High Specular Reflections" paper(CVPR 2023)
+This is the official repo for the implementation of "Looking Through the Glass: Neural Surface Reconstruction Against High Specular Reflections" paper (CVPR 2023).

 We will release our code and dataset soon!